IsaacS2/cs426_Sanchez_Isaac_Asgn5/README.md

 - The lack of control explanation broke the learnability principle.
 New start menu with controls has been added.

 ### Sound Design
-We chose the game Kirby’s Dream Course (https://www.youtube.com/watch?v=fFas8TNJmzc&t=476s).
+We chose the game Kirby’s Dream Course (https://www.youtube.com/watch?v=fFas8TNJmzc&t=476s) to analyze for sound effect inspiration.
 We counted about 8 sounds effects correlating to different actions in the game.

 #### Angle-changing sound (Isaac)
 - This sound takes place when the player is making their shot and moving their shot cursor around the level.